espadrine/espadrine.github.com/blog/src/webidentity.md

 First, the browser stores a single random 256-bit secret for each user, called the **Browser Key (BK)**, synchronized across all devices through its Sync feature.
-That key never leaves the browser.
+That key never leaves the browser’s Sync servers.

 Each website keeps around a random 256-bit secret key (**Website Key, WK**) identified by a **key ID (KID)**,